NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

     }
 ```

-> **IMPORTANT**: Chaining can fail when sharing the same structure across multiple chains which is NOT allowed unless the shared structure is the leaf (at the end in all chains)
+> **IMPORTANT**: Chaining can fail when sharing the same structure across multiple chains which is NOT allowed unless the shared structure is the leaf (at the end in all chains; this is NOT recommended practice)

 Now we provide additional information about D3D12 context, assuming the host application is using D3D graphics API:
 ```cpp